-Which brings me back to the shrimp shack.
-Once you pass these turbines, shortly on your left you’ll stumble upon a little red shrimp shack next to a little pond full of tiny fish, surrounded by grass.
+Shortly on your left, you’ll stumble upon a little red shrimp shack next to a little pond full of tiny fish, surrounded by grass.
 There will be rows of picnic tables next to the shack and a red truck that will hold a sign with their name across it, “Romy’s Kahuku Prawns and Shrimp inc.”

 The cool breeze will take the heat off your face.
 The air is filled with the aroma of garlic and shrimp, mixed with the scent of grass.
 Music will be heard from the shack and to the right of it there will be a little water pump guzzling away.
 Across the street is a farm that sells pizza, sandwiches, and ice cream.
 If you like, they also offer farm tours.
 After a while you’ll hear your name being called in the distance in the middle of cars driving by.

 Our excitement started to increase as we all got up and quickly washed our hands in the sink provided for us.
 You’ll get a styrofoam box filled with rice, garlic, and succulent shrimp with the shells and head still in tacked.
 My family does it the traditional Filipino way and dig in with our hands.
 All of us sitting there silently pulling the heads off and sucking off the garlicky buttery goodness.
 These shrimp literally melt in your mouth.